TURTLE MOON STUDIOS

 I received the Teacher of the Year 2008 award from Professional Quilter Magazine.
 You can buy a copy of the Spring, 2008 issue # 103 of Professional Quilter, which contains a cover story about my teaching philosophy from the magazine's website.

-Note to quilt guilds: I really enjoy teaching around the country for guilds, and can easily make any of my classes into 1 to 2 day classes for your group.
+Note to quilt guilds: I really enjoy teaching around the country for guilds, and can easily make my freehand drawing-on-paper classes into 1 to 5 day classes for your group.
+Quilters are notorious for thinking they can't draw, and I can help them re-learn this natural skill.
+Each quilter will find personal ways to incorporate her new-found drawing ability into her own body of work.

 Please contact me for scheduling, etc. NOTE: My format works fine for classes that are longer or shorter than five days, but five days is an ideal length.
 Naturally, I prefer longer classes!
 But I can teach as short as one day classes and as long as four week ones.
 I will make you a syllabus and supply list for any length of class you'd like to talk about.